JoshuaEnglish/pyxmlcheck/doc/overview.rst

 :func:`load_checker`

     Creates an :class:`XCheck` object from a definiton node.
-The rules for creating a definiton node are outlined in Loading From Definition Nodes
+The rules for creating a definiton node are outlined in :doc:`loader`.